sposetti/HDP-1.0-Notes/ec2-install.md

 Two Files
 =======

 1. Get the id_rsa from the HMC Server.
-This is the SSH Private Key and you'll need this during the install
+This is the *SSH Private Key* and you'll need this during the install.
 2. Create a text file and list all the hosts (one per line).
 Use the internal Private DNS name for each host.
 This can be on the instance info from the EMC2 Management Console, or by running "hostname" on each host.